tudows/PLIM/README.md

 * Add the function of unbind device.

 **2016-05-08**
 * Add the hadoop into the project.
 The hadoop project is in the "hadoop/", code by java.
+You can build by "mvn assembly:assembly" and run by "yarn jar xxx"

 License